Free Missouri Public Records (Search Information Databases)

 Requesters may physically visit or phone agencies that don’t have a search feature online.
 These maintain websites that can be combed to obtain contact information.
 Requesters may also obtain copies of jail paperwork when they make an in-person visit.

-Find Missouri Prison Records & Inmates (State and Federal)
+Find Missouri Prison & Inmate Records (State or Federal)

 Requesters looking to locate prison records and inmates will need to visit the Missouri State Department of Corrections (MDOC) for state inmates and the Federal Bureau of Prisons (BOP) for federal inmates.